-Table \ref{tab11} presents the priority weights for barriers to IoT adoption in the Bangladesh manufacturing industry, as calculated using FAHP.
+Table \ref{tab11} presents the priority weights for barriers to IoT adoption in the Bangladeshi manufacturing industry, calculated using FAHP.

-The most critical barrier identified through our research is the "Lack of top management commitment to implementing new technology" (B10), with a weight of 0.21185.
-Other significant barriers include "High initial implementation investment costs" (B9) at 0.15507 and "Risks associated with switching to a new business model" (B7) at 0.13383.
-These three factors demand immediate attention for more effective IoT adoption in the Bangladesh manufacturing industry.
-Top management must understand the adoption of new technology despite the significant initial investment cost.
-Furthermore, adopting new technology necessitates changes to the business strategy and a well-planned action plan.
-Organizations may be reluctant to embrace such changes due to the high risk and potential financial losses.
+The most critical barrier identified through our research is the ``lack of top management's commitment to implementing new technology" (B10), with a weight of 0.21185.
+Other significant barriers include the ``high initial implementation investment costs" (B9) at 0.15507 and ``Risks associated with switching to a new business model" (B7) at 0.13383.
+These three factors require immediate attention for more effective IoT adoption in the Bangladeshi manufacturing industry.
+Top management must understand the adoption of new technology despite the significant initial investment costs.
+Furthermore, adopting new technology necessitates changes in business strategies and a well-planned action plan.
+Organizations may be reluctant to embrace such changes because of their high risk and potential financial losses.

-Ranking from fourth to seventh are barriers of intermediate importance.
-"Security and privacy concerns" (B5) rank fourth at 0.12269, "Unawareness of the advantages of IoT" (B3) is fifth at 0.08749, "Lack of knowledge of return on investment (ROI)" (B2) is sixth at 0.07531, and "Employees' resistance to embracing new technologies" (B4) is seventh at 0.05786.
-While these barriers are significant but relatively less substantial than the top-tier obstacles.
-Privacy and security issues are well-documented in existing literature.
-A comprehensive understanding of IoT benefits and the conventional payback model is essential to maximize returns on IoT investments.
-Organizations should also help employees understand how their roles will change by adopting new technology to reduce resistance.
+Ranking from fourth to seventh is considered a barrier of intermediate importance. ``Security and privacy concerns" (B5) rank fourth at 0.12269, ``Unawareness of the advantages of IoT" (B3) is fifth at 0.08749, ``Lack of knowledge of return on investment (ROI)" (B2) is sixth at 0.07531, and ``Employees' resistance to embracing new technologies" (B4) is seventh at 0.05786.
+However, these barriers are significant but relatively less substantial than the top-tier obstacles.
+Privacy and security issues are well-documented in the existing literature.
+A comprehensive understanding of IoT benefits and the conventional payback model is essential to maximize the returns on IoT investment.
+Organizations should also help employees understand how their roles will change by adopting new technologies to reduce resistance.